harvard-library/STLee-blacklight/README.md

 ### [app/helpers/blacklight/catalog_helper_behavior.rb](app/helpers/blacklight/catalog_helper_behavior.rb)

 Updated the method 'render_thumbnail_tag_document' so that it uses a new function 'image_tag_wout_alt'.
-This was done to avoid having the urn being put in the thumbnail image alt tag.
+This was done to avoid having the URN being put in the thumbnail image's alt tag.
 The new function is a duplicate of the built_in [function 'image_tag' from rails v.
-5.1.4](https://github.com/rails/rails/blob/v5.1.4/actionview/lib/action_view/helpers/asset_tag_helper.rb) with a minor modification: the alt tag in the image generated will be an empty string in the case the _:alt_ attribute from the _options_ argument is null.
+5.1.4](https://github.com/rails/rails/blob/v5.1.4/actionview/lib/action_view/helpers/asset_tag_helper.rb) with a minor modification: the alt tag in the image generated will be an empty string in the case the _:alt_ attribute from the _options_ argument is nil.

 ### [app/models/solr_document.rb](app/models/solr_document.rb)